janko/rodauth-omniauth/README.md

 $ bundle exec rake test
 ```

+## Credits

+The implementation of this gem was inspired by [this OmniAuth guide](https://github.com/omniauth/omniauth/wiki/Managing-Multiple-Providers).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).